appveyor/website/src/docs/byoc/parallels-desktop.md

 ### Prepare macOS VM image

 In Parallels Control Center GUI click "+" button to create new VM.
 In appeared windows browse Free Systems and click on "Install MacOS Using the recovery Partition".
 It will create VM and start Mac OS Recovery.
 It will show "MacOS Utilities" window first.
-Click Reinstall MacOS and follow furhter instructions.
+Click Reinstall MacOS and follow further instructions.
 During installation of Mac OS configure `appveyor` user.

+Then MacOS is ready login as `appveyor` user and do next steps:
+1. In a terminal:
+  * run `sudo bash` to get root priviledges
+  * Add user `appveyor` to sudoers with `NOPASSWD`: `echo -e 'appveyor\tALL=(ALL)\tNOPASSWD: ALL\nDefaults:appveyor        !requiretty' > /etc/sudoers.d/appveyor`
+  * set Computer Sleep to Never with command: `sudo systemsetup -setcomputersleep Never`
+2. In System Preferences:
+  * click Sharing icon and enable ‘Remote login’ (sshd) for Administrators group.
+  * click Users&Groups icon and then click on Login Options.
+Turn on Automatic login for `appveyor` user.
+4. Install Parallels Guest Tools by clicking yellow triangle at top right corner of VM's window.
+This will mount Parallels Guest Tools dvd into VM.
+Click on it and proceed with installation.
+After installation it will require to restart VM.
+5. In host's terminal optimize VM: `prlctl set <VMNAME> --pause-idle off --faster-vm on --nested-virt on --auto-compress off --adaptive-hypervisor on --isolate-vm on`

 ### Add new build cloud